libjxl/libjxl/tools/hdr/README.md

 signal that would have produced that output on that reference display (and then encode it using the OETF).

-As with the tone mapping tool, the `--max_nits` option can be used to guide the 1000 cd/m² limiting.
+As with the tone mapping tool, the `--max_nits` and `--preserve_saturation` options can be used to guide the 1000 cd/m² limiting.

 ### Example